-- AFJROTC's goal is to build better, more productive citizens and the emphasis of this program is on citizenship and leadership training. - The students are also introduced to military customs and courtesies, citizenship, first aid, wellness, health and fitness, basic drill and ceremonies, effective communications, management, human relations, and life after high school. - Completion of two years of AFJROTC earns the student an Ohio State-defined Diploma Seal (one of the two Demonstrating Readiness seals required) - Completion of two years of AFJROTC qualifies the student for a PE waiver - The average student completing three years of AFJROTC will earn the Community Service Seal (one of the three Locally-defined Diploma Seals) - Cadets participate in parades, summer leadership schools, drill team competitions, color and honor guards, military balls, and honorary academic groups and will be given the opportunity to develop teamwork, self-discipline, and self-confidence. - This is not a military recruiting program. - There is no military obligation for AFJROTC cadets. - Cadets are eligible to compete for USAF college scholarships which pay for tuition, books, fees, and allowances at a college or university of their choice that has a senior AFROTC Program. - Cadets who complete two or more years of AFJROTC receive special considerations for enlistment in the military.
-Third and fourth-year cadets are eligible for locally funded JROTC scholarships. - All JROTC courses are open to students in grades 9-12 who are enrolled in Tecumseh AFJROTC and not enrolled in the Career Technical Center. - All JROTC uniforms, books, and equipment are furnished to the student, cost-free, by the U.S. Air Force. - Uniforms will be worn an average of once a week. - Students will be required to meet higher standards of personal appearance, conduct, and discipline. - The Presidential Physical Fitness Program (Wellness) is included in each course and is 20% of the total Junior ROTC grade.
+- AFJROTC's goal is to build better, more productive citizens and the emphasis of this program is on citizenship and leadership training. - The students are also introduced to military customs and courtesies, citizenship, first aid, wellness, health and fitness, basic drill and ceremonies, effective communications, management, human relations, and life after high school. - Completion of two years of AFJROTC earns the student an Ohio State-defined Diploma Seal (one of the two Demonstrating Readiness seals required) - Completion of two years of AFJROTC qualifies the student for a PE waiver - The average student completing three years of AFJROTC will earn the Community Service Seal (one of the three Locally-defined Diploma Seals) - Cadets participate in parades, summer leadership schools, drill team competitions, color and honor guards, military balls, and honorary academic groups and will be given the opportunity to develop teamwork, self-discipline, and self-confidence. - This is not a military recruiting program/There is no military obligation for AFJROTC cadets. - Cadets are eligible to compete for USAF college scholarships which pay for tuition, books, fees, and allowances at a college or university of their choice that has a senior AFROTC Program. - Cadets who complete two or more years of AFJROTC receive special considerations for enlistment in the military.
+Third and fourth-year cadets are eligible for locally funded JROTC scholarships. - All JROTC courses are open to students in grades 9-12 who are enrolled in Tecumseh AFJROTC. - All JROTC uniforms, books, and equipment are furnished to the student, cost-free, by the U.S. Air Force. - Uniforms will be worn an average of once a week (10th-12th grade 1st Year Cadets will be offered the option to be a "Non-Contracted" Cadet in which they will NOT wear the AF uniform but rather wear an AFJROTC POLO shirt on uniform days. - ALL Students will be required to meet higher standards of personal appearance, conduct, and discipline. - The Presidential Physical Fitness Program (Wellness) is included in each course and is 20% of the total Junior ROTC grade.
 It is an exercise program focused upon individual baseline improvements.
 The exercises develop all muscle groups.
 Individual waivers based on student physical limitations are acceptable. - Each course listed below consists of both an Aerospace Science portion (40% of grade) and a Leadership Education portion (40% of grade).
 Not all courses will be offered each year.
 Check with your guidance counselor for course availability.